 In the history of Silves, it was on several occasions the capital of an independent state.
 The period of the Arabian domination started in 712 or 713.
 In 846, Silves was integrated in the Califate of Córdoba.
 Between 1027 and 1051, Silves was the capital of an independent state ruled by the dynasty of lbn Mozaine.
 Afterwards the city was integrated in the Kingdom of Seville.
 It was ruled for 40 years by a poet called Ibn Ammar.
 By this time, poetry had attained such a high level that Silves is considered the ‘cradle’ of the Arabian-Andalusian poetry.

 In the 12th century, Silves attained a second period of cultural development.
 This was during the rule of Ibne Caci, a politician, poet and philosopher.
 Arabian poets of that time speak of rich palaces, mosques, fine houses and beautiful women.

 Conquest of Silves

 Coming from the north, a Portuguese army under King Sancho I conquered Silves in 1189, after a long siege.
+This was the conquest of Silves.
 They were helped by crusaders on their way to the Holy Land.
 The city, which had been plundered by the crusaders, was reconquered by the Arabs in 1191, but fell again to the Portuguese in 1442.
-The Christian conquest and the breaking down of the trade with the Arabian world, plus the silting up of river, caused the decline of Silves.
-In 1576 Lagos became the new capital of the Algarve.
-In 1577 the seat of the Diocese of the Algarve was transferred to Faro.
+However, the Christian conquest caused the decline of Silves.
+It stopped the trade with the Arabian world.
+Another factor was the silting up of Arade river.
+In 1576, Lagos became the new capital of the Algarve.
+In 1577, the seat of the Diocese of the Algarve was transferred to Faro.